mirage/ocaml-git/README.md

 ### What is *not* supported

-* Pushing is not supported -- although it should not be very hard to support a dummy implementation, with no compression.

 * Only client-side operations are currently supported.
 Implementing the corresponding server-side implementation is high on the TODO
   list: using a dummy compression scheme, this should not be too hard to add, though.

 * Merging and rebasing strategies are not supported.

 ### Performance